Lay It Down (Ratt song): Background

+Singer Stephen Pearcy said, "It's a Warren-instigated riff.
+I believe when he brought that riff in, it was all over with.
+It was just – bam! – strong from the start.
+The lyrics on that, it could be about anyone calling somebody out, saying, 'Hey, you know you want to lay it down, you know you want to get it on.'"

 Music video

 The music video shows lead singer Stephen Pearcy as a child (played by Whit Hertford) having a birthday party with a young girl sitting next to him.
 After he makes his birthday wish and blows out the candles, he sees a vision of the future in which his grown-up self and his band plays in what looks like an abandoned building.
 He sings to his now grown-up girlfriend to win her heart.
 The video ends with the girl asking him what he wished for.

 The woman in the video is Playboy model Marianne Gravatte, who is also the model on the cover of Invasion Of Your Privacy.

 Reception

 "Lay It Down" reached No. 40 on the Billboard Hot 100 and No. 11 on the Mainstream Rock chart during the summer of 1985.
 This made it Ratt's second and last Top 40 Pop hit.